douglasbruce88/robo-advisor/README.md

-# robo-advisor
+# Build yourself a Robo-Advisor in F#

-Code and resources for 'Build yourself a Robo-Advisor in F#'
+Code and resources for the 'Build yourself a Robo-Advisor in F#' workshop, as presented at the 2016 F# Progressive Tutorials conference in London.

 ## Abstract